openfisca/openfisca-doc/en/about-the-project.md

 and the [<abbr title="Institut des politiques publiques">IPP</abbr>](http://www.ipp.eu/).

 As of now (March 2014), the Qt version is no longer maintained and only the Python and the web APIs are being developed.

-The next step is to release a stable version "1.0".